ahryho/psychoGxE/README.md

-## **psychoGE:** joint impact of environmental and genetic determinants on the aetiology of stress-related psychiatric disorders
+## **psychoGxE:** joint impact of environmental and genetic determinants on the aetiology of stress-related psychiatric disorders

 - [Objectives](#objectives)
 - [Data](#data)